KyleMardell/quiz-crunch/README.md

 #### Scores Section

 The scores section is where the user can view highscores.
 These highscores are stored using browser local storage and are therefore local to the users device and can be cleared at any time through browser settings.
-There is also a message to let the user know if no highscores are found.
+There is also a message to let the user know if no highscores are found, or no current quiz has been played.

 ![Scores Tablet](/media/screenshots/scores-tablet.png)